-My Pork Ragout is almost like a real Pork Ragout but with fewer ingredients.
+This Pork Ragout is almost like an authentic Pork Ragout but with fewer ingredients.
 The recipe is cooked with fewer ingredients because I wanted to create a dish that would take less time to prepare.
-My recipe creation started with a craving.

-A need can be satisfied many ways.
+A need can be satisfied in many ways.
 When craving for a dish that requires a lot of ingredients, one thing that may not be on your side is time.
 Have you ever heard the saying “time is of the essence”?
-Well, that is what happened to this dish one day.
+Well, that is what happened to this dish.

-Experiencing with ingredients is good and bad at the same time.
-When trying a new ingredient, it is always good to know how it tastes.
-When tasting something new, I seldom find myself trying to figure out what other ingredients will be an excellent addition.
+Experimenting with ingredients is good and bad at the same time.
+It is always good to know how it tastes when trying a new ingredient.
+When tasting something new, I seldom find myself figuring out what other ingredients will be an excellent addition.
 That is the adventurous side of me.

-Some people like to adventure with nature; I like to adventure with foods.
+Some people like to adventure with nature; I want to adventure with food.
 Which is safer?
 It all depends on how you analyze each adventure.

-Gemma’s Pork Ragout is made with pork feet steak.
+This Pork Ragout is made with pork feet steak.
 I find the steak easier to fit in a pot.
-Because of their roundness; when cooked you have perfect size pieces of meat that would look delicious on a plate.
+Because of their roundness, you have perfect size pieces of meat that would look delicious on a plate when cooked.

-When cooking pork or certain types of meat, I find that mixing the right amount of citrus herbs, spices, and Gemma’s Original Gourmet Hot Sauce adds a lot of flavors.
+When cooking pork or certain types of meat, I find that mixing the right amount of citrus herbs, spices, and Noubess Hot Sauces adds a lot of flavors.

 This dish is best enjoyed with rice or any grains, your preference.